-Section 11.
-UWS 4.06(1)(am), (1)(d), and (1)(g) are amended to read:
+Section 14.
+UWS 4.06(1)(am), (1)(c), (1)(d), and (1)(g) are amended to read:

-- (am) For complaints involving sexual harassment, sexual assault, dating violence, domestic violence, sexual exploitation, or stalking, the standard of proof shall be a preponderance of the evidence; - (d) The faculty hearing committee may, on motion of either party, and, if the complaint involves sexual harassment, sexual assault, dating violence, domestic violence, sexual exploitation, or stalking, on the motion of the complainant, disqualify any one of its members for cause by a majority vote.
-If one or more of the faculty hearing committee members disqualify themselves or are disqualified, the remaining members may select a number of other members of the faculty equal to the number who have been disqualified to serve, except that alternative methods of
+- (am) For complaints involving sexual harassment, sexual assault, dating violence, domestic violence, sexual exploitation, or stalking, the standard of proof shall be a preponderance of the evidence; - (c) The hearing shall be closed unless the faculty member under charges requests an open hearing, in which case it shall be open (see subch.
+V of ch.
+19, Stats., Open Meeting Law Meetings of Governmental Bodies); - (d) The faculty hearing committee may, on motion of either party, and, if the complaint involves sexual harassment, sexual assault, dating violence, domestic violence, sexual exploitation, or stalking, on the motion of the complainant, disqualify any one of its members for cause by a majority vote.
+If one or more of the faculty hearing committee members disqualify themselves or are disqualified, the remaining members may select a number of other members of the faculty equal to the number who have been disqualified to serve, except that alternative methods of replacement may be specified in the rules and procedures adopted by the faculty establishing the standing committee under s.
+UWS 4.03;

-- replacement may be specified in the rules and procedures adopted by the faculty establishing the standing committee under s.
-UWS 4.03; - (g) If a proceeding on charges against a faculty member not holding tenure is not concluded before the faculty member's appointment would expire, he/she the faculty member may elect that such proceeding be carried to a final decision.
+(g) If a proceeding on charges against a faculty member not holding tenure is not concluded before the faculty member's appointment would expire, he/she the faculty member may elect that such proceeding be carried to a final decision.
 Unless he/she the faculty member so elects in writing, the proceeding shall be discontinued at the expiration of the appointment;